natashamcintyre/bookmeup/readme.md

   ```

 ## Installation
   To use locally, you will need to clone the [backend repo](https://github.com/natashamcintyre/bookmeup-api) as well.
-Please follow the instructions there to get the backend installed.
+Please follow the instructions [here](https://github.com/natashamcintyre/bookmeup-api#installation) to get the backend installed.
 For the frontend, clone this repo, then:
   ```
   $ cd bookmeup
   $ npm install